yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-sdk.md

 - Register your app with your Firebase project by updating the ***\<repository\>*/app/google-service.json** configuration file.
 - Associate your app with the backend system and portal study.

-Refer to  during [Configuring the App Environment](../app creation/configuring-the-app.md) for details.
+Refer to [Configuring the App Environment](../app creation/configuring-the-app.md) for details.